waitinfuture/emapreduce/intl.en-US/User Guide/Job/Spark job configuration.md

     spark-submit [options] --class [MainClass] xxx.jar args
     ```

-8. Enter the parameters in the **Content**box with command line parameters required to submit this Spark job.
+8. Enter the parameters in the **Content** field with command line parameters required to submit this Spark job.
 Only the parameters after spark-submit can be entered.
 The following example shows how to enter the parameters for creating Spark jobs and Pyspark jobs.
     -   Create a Spark job

         Create a Spark WordCount job: